Amitpnk/genai-tutorial/docs/notes/04-langchain-components.md

 ### Worth exploring in the docs

-- The **chat models** page lists every provider you can talk to — ChatAnthropic, ChatMistralAI, AzureChatOpenAI, ChatVertexAI, ChatBedrock (AWS), ChatHuggingFace, and many more.
+- The [Chat Models](https://docs.langchain.com/oss/python/integrations/chat) page lists every provider you can talk to — ChatAnthropic, ChatMistralAI, AzureChatOpenAI, ChatVertexAI, ChatBedrock (AWS), ChatHuggingFace, and many more.
 It also shows a feature matrix per model: tool calling (needed when you build agents), structured / JSON output, local execution, multimodal input.
-- The **embedding models** page lists the embedding providers — OpenAI, Mistral AI, IBM, Llama, …
+- The [Embedding Models](https://docs.langchain.com/oss/python/integrations/embeddings) page lists the embedding providers — OpenAI, Mistral AI, IBM, Llama,

 **In a nutshell:** Models is an interface for talking to AI models, and its main job is to standardise a world where every LLM API sang its own tune.